“Light’s out.” Jonathan pointed to the star atop the Christmas tree.

 Jerry sat next to Dennis his second day, but just rocked in his plastic blue chair and stared at the triangle on the dry erase board for the eight minutes before the bell.
 Dennis’s hands were callused and his nails were too short.
 Jerry was disappointed in his own hands’ lack of character.
 He asked Dennis if it was okay to sit there.
 Dennis said he didn’t blame him.

 The rain stopped hitting the tin roof above the garage door.
 Sean turned off the table saw and wiped the sawdust from his face with his faded red t-shirt.
 Maggie ran out from under the silver Nissan.
-She shook the water off of her and sat down on her hind legs.
-She scratched behind her ears and breathed through her mouth.
-Sean put his arms out and she ran to him.
-She hung off his shoulders and licked the wood pieces off his face.
+She shook the … Continue reading Losing One

 So I’m in Chicago and I wasn’t able to post this Friday because free WiFi is hard.
 Also, I’m still not satisfied with this story but here it is anyway.
 I might rewrite it one day.
 I’m posting it as is because consistency is important, I guess.

 Update 4:15 PM 12/12/17: So I’ve had a few days to recover from my trip to Chicago.
 I got busy with planning my trip and didn’t have the time to give this the story the attention it deserved.
 I kind of want to give this story a rewrite, so I’m gonna go do that now.

 This story was rewritten as “Dialing For A Paycheck” and can be read here.

 Continue reading “The Greatest”